Ricci Rivero: De La Salle Green Archers

 In 2016, his rookie season, the Archers won the championship.

 In 2017, his sophomore season, Rivero averaged 14.1 points, 5.4 rebounds, 1.9 assists, and 1.7 steals.
 He led the Archers to the Finals, and earned Mythical Team Honors.
 He also won the Most Improved Player award.
 However, in January 2018, he was cut from the squad along with older brother Prince and reserve Brent Paraiso.
-The school said his suspension from the team was due to his endorsement deals, which is in conflict with a team rule.
+The school said his suspension from the team was due to his endorsement deals, which are in conflict with a team rule.
 Later, in April, he announced on Twitter that he would exit the team.

 UP Fighting Maroons

 In May 2018, Rivero announced on Twitter that he would be joining the UP Fighting Maroons.
 He redshirted Season 81 (2018) due to UAAP's eligibility rules.

 In Season 82, the Maroons made it to the semifinals where they lost to the UST Growling Tigers.

 He played for UP in Season 84, despite getting offers to play overseas in Japan.
 They won the championship that season.